 According to the Insurance Information Institute, freezing pipes account for almost 20% of all home water damage claims.

 State Farm alone paid out more than $270 million in frozen-pipe-related claims nationwide in 2018.
-Illinois incurred the most total insured damage from leaked pipes last year, with insurance companies paying out more than $18 million.
+Illinois incurred the most insured damage from leaking pipes last year, with insurance companies paying out more than $18 million.
 The average claim was $18,000.
 Tennessee had $15 million in frozen-pipe-related claims, with an average claim per incident of $19,000.
-That’s almost four times the average claim for all other water-damage-related claims, according to III.
+According to the Insurance Information Insitute, that’s almost four times the average claim for all other water-damage-related claims.

 If your property has an interior sprinkler system, you may have additional risk exposure as well.

 Wind and Hail Damage